Impact

 SDG targets: 2.3, 2.4, 9.2, 12.3, 13.3

-Unsold food items are offered at reduced prices at the end of the day, aiming to minimize food waste and provide affordable options for attendees.
+Some food stands offer unsold food items at reduced prices at the end of the day, aiming to minimize food waste and provide affordable options for attendees.

 Any leftover food is composted, contributing to local farming efforts and minimizing waste.